hyperledger/besu/docs/Using-Pantheon/RPC-PubSub.md

 Subscribing to some events (for example, logs) can cause a flood of notifications while the node is synchronizing.

-Notifications are stored in an internal buffer to be sent to the client.
-If the client falls behind and the number of buffered notifications reaches the limit of ==10,000==, the connection is closed.

 ## Subscribing

 Use `eth_subscribe` to create subscriptions for the following event types: